(Updated 2 Oct 16)

 I retired from the Canadian Forces on 26 April 2002, after over 40 years in uniform and settled in Kingston.
-I currently occupy my time by court-mounting military medals and, to keep my computer skills up to date, I work part-time as technical support for a local Internet service provider.
+I occupied my time by court-mounting military medals and, to keep my computer skills up to date, I worked part-time as technical support for a local Internet service provider.

 AWARDS / RECOGNITION RECEIVED